iisti/atlassian_tricks/migrate_user_from_internal_db_to_ad.md

         Reported Issue: 1 issue
         Issue Comments: 1
     ```
-1. Create in AD with same name and email address.
+1. Created in AD with same name and email address.
 1. Added into same JIRA groups
     * Jira_Customer_customer01
     * Jira_Internal_All